davidpots/playsongnotes/_songs/[Greatest Showman] A Million Dreams.md

 Guitar lesson (me carefully explaining how to play each section of the song).

 <iframe width="560" height="315" src="https://www.youtube.com/embed/NpGEmNv265Q?showinfo=0" frameborder="0" allowfullscreen></iframe>

+## Print-friendly version of this lesson

+For a print-ready PDF of this lesson, [become a supporter on my Patreon page](https://www.patreon.com/posts/24994190).
+For a few bucks a month, you get access to PDFs of all my new lessons.

 ## Intro tab